-- 1. visually demanding situations such as operating potentially dangerous machinery or performing other potentially hazardous activities; and - 2. driving automobiles (e.g., driving at night).
-Patients who cannot pass their state driver's license requirements with monovision correction should be advised to not drive with this correction, OR may require that additional over-correction be prescribed.
+- visually demanding situations such as operating potentially dangerous machinery or performing other potentially hazardous activities; and - driving automobiles (e.g., driving at night).
+Patients who cannot meet state driver's licensing requirements with monovision correction should be advised to not drive with this correction, OR may require that additional over-correction be prescribed.

-Patient Education
+2. Patient Education